NatalieWucherer/Single-Cell-Analytics-NEMO-MATLAB/README.md

 figure title 'AtlasClusterMap' or 'MultiUMAP'.
 This same nameing convention will be seen in the browser titles.

-If adding or changing clustering annotations use format "annotation name", ["gene1", "gene2"]; Ensure changes are made within the appropriate markerDB{ } functions Add this under the Markers secion (beginning line 52)
+If adding or changing clustering annotations use format: ' "annotation name", ["gene1", "gene2"]; ' Ensure changes are made within the appropriate markerDB{ } functions.

-To add more sub-regions add a new region map where regionMap('region abbreviation')="region name";
+Add this under the Markers secion (beginning line 52).

-Add this under the Region Map secion (beginning line 38)
+To add more regions add a new region map where ' regionMap('region abbreviation')="region name"; ' Add this under the Region Map secion (beginning line 38).

-Note Not All Genes Will Be Found, If Not Found Try An Alias
+Note Not All Genes Will Be Found, If Not Found Try An Alias (ie. COUTF2 = NR2F2, NKX2.1 = NKX2-1).